 - Look for 'up and coming' areas.
 In theory, you could end up making a serious profit on your property if/when you decide to move on in a few years.

 - Check out the official crime stats in the area, especially if you're looking to raise a family in the near future.

 - Similarly, visit the area at night to see what the vibe is.

-- Really think about the location – is it close enough to your friends and family?
+- Think about the location.
+Is it close enough to your friends and family?
 Is it within a reasonable, commutable distance of your work?
 And, going forward, is it near enough to other jobs that may interest you in the future?
-It might be hard to find a place that ticks every box, but don't go for somewhere that doesn't tick any!
+It might be hard to find a place that ticks every box, but don't go for somewhere that doesn't tick any.

 - Use browser plugins, like this one, to see how the price of a property has changed over time.
 Estate agents will try their best to convince you that a house is in demand and may go quickly.
 But if your plugin reveals that it's been on the market for ages and the asking price has dropped four times, you can play hardball and submit a lower bid.

 Live with your parents for longer